DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/using-spiceql-with-other-libraries.md

 SpiceQL enables:

-  * Queries to to select a set of kernels
+  * Queries to select a set of kernels
   * An interface to furnish kernels in a fixed scope

 The general workflow is: